juanis2112/Spyder-Workshop/README.md

 6. Now try printing the last 3 rows of the DataFrame.

 ## Visualisation
-A useful tool for exploring data that we are going to work on is plotting it.
+A useful tool for exploring the data that we are going to work with, is plotting it.
 This is easy to do, using our pandas library which we imported previously.
 The first thing we want to do before plotting our data is ordering the rows according to the date.
 Use the Variable Explorer to verify that our data is not ordered by default.

 7. Use the following commands to create a new variable with our data ordered.